yureutaejin/yob/README.md

 ### 2. (Just for first boot) Convert bootc to disk format

+- `make pull-bootc-image`
+  - Pull bootc image from OCI Registry (if you haven't yet)
+- `make save-image-as-tgz`
 - `make convert-to-{iso,ami,qcow2}`
   - Currently, only iso format is fully tested.